 Use the outline below for invitations, emails, announcements or posters related to on-campus events.

 Brockway Hall Jacobus Lounge

 Join the Marketing Office for a discussion of the SUNY Cortland Writing Style Guide.
 Topics will include campus locations, dates and times, punctuation, professional titles, preferred terms and any questions from the group.

 Registration is not required.
 Bring any piece of writing you would like to edit.

-The Communications Office writes, edits and distributes media releases about SUNY Cortland newsworthy subject matter; intellectual, cultural and intercollegiate sporting events; and significant accomplishments of College faculty, staff and students.
+The Communications Office writes, edits and distributes media releases about SUNY Cortland newsworthy subject matter; intellectual, cultural and intercollegiate sporting events; and significant accomplishments of faculty, staff and students.
 The releases are disseminated to WSUC-FM, the Dragon Chronicle, the Cortland Standard, area radio stations, regional print and broadcast media, and to designated media outlets throughout New York state and the nation.
 The information is also used for the SUNY Cortland news website, The Bulletin, Columns and the campus visual messaging system.

 Information and background materials regarding the upcoming event or award earned must be received by the Communications Office ideally two-to-three weeks before but no later than a week prior to the event or, in the case of professional accolades and accomplishments, as soon as possible following notification of the award.

 The information should be emailed to Jennifer Wilson, associate director of communications.
 The campus mailing address is: Communications Office, Brockway Hall, Room 215-A. Topics dealing with intercollegiate athletics should be directed to Fran Elia, sports information director.

 Please use the templates and resources provided on the Marketing Office website.

 The Communications Office coordinates external groups looking for a faculty or staff member as a possible speaker or to provide expertise in a given area.